Introduction

 Steven Laine 13:09

-The sheer intensity of labour required wine is way undervalued way under priced, for sure.
-It should be based on the amount of work that goes into it, it should be much more expensive, right?
-Right.
-Absolutely.
-It’s a lot of work to put a wine together and a huge amount of effort in coordination with the teams in the vineyards, picking to the teams shipping and transport into grapes to the winery.
+It’s a lot of work to put a wine together and a huge amount of effort in coordination with the teams in the vineyards, picking, to the teams shipping and transporting the grapes to the winery.
 And it’s a very tight schedule.
 I mean, the grapes can’t just sit out in the open or sit out in the warehouse for ages.
 They’ve got to be pressed as soon as they come in.
 And it’s a very logistically complex operation.

 Natalie MacLean 13:41